tailsjs/brawl-stars-assets/README.md

 ### Supercell Fan Content Policy
 Sounds, CSVs, images and all other assets from the Brawl Stars app.
 Created for content creators and other fan content in line with Supercell's fan content policy (http://supercell.com/en/fan-content-policy/)

+### Something about CN-52.8.x
+All versions fingerprint says that is "52.8.1".
+Both 52.8.2 and 52.8.3 may be hiding under this version.